-\\ Students who complete the program in the evening will be scheduled for GSD011 Steps to Career Success Online and all General Education courses are offered online.
+\\ Students who complete the program online will be scheduled for GSD015 Steps to Career Success Online

 Information Technology - Concentration in Information Security & Computer Forensics

 This program is 21 months in length and consists of seven quarters.
 After completing five quarters of study, students will have the opportunity to choose a program concentration.
 Students may elect to concentrate in Network Administration as described on the previous page.
 Qualified students who elect to concentrate in Information Security and Computer Forensics receive thorough training in information systems security, firewalls, cryptology, computer viruses, hacker protection, data recovery techniques, and computer investigation techniques.
 Acceptance into this concentration requires a GPA of 2.75 or above, a criminal background clearance, and Academic Chair approval.
 Students who are accepted into this program must maintain an overall GPA of 2.75 to remain in the program.
 The total credits represented in the Information Technology-Information Security and Computer Forensics Degree are 116.